MakeSchool-Tutorials/Keras-and-Cars/P06-Making-Predictions/content.md

 slug: making-predictions
 ---

-Now that we've consturucted and trained a model that's gotten solid training, It's time for us to test it on some data!
+Now that we've constructed and trained a model that's gotten solid training, It's time for us to test it on some data!

 # Running Predictions